On the road…again!

-The Footloose Forester planned to play golf, so brought along his clubs.
+The Footloose Forester planned to play golf, so he brought along his clubs.
 Thu wanted to go down into a gold mine, in addition to visiting diamond mines and see features connected to the diamond industry.

-George was a good host, and even dropped the Footloose Forester off at a golf course in Joburg the following morning.
+George was a good host and even dropped the Footloose Forester off at a golf course in Joburg the following morning.
 Then he arranged a golf match with his young nephew at a very nice course the next day.
 George drove us to Kimberly and back a few days later.
 It was at least two hours away.
 Along the way he taught us a lot about gold mining; and the next day even took us 800 feet down in his elevator in the now abandoned gold mine in the heart of Joburg.
-The site is now a tourist attraction, complete with museum, and it was great fun.
+The site is now a tourist attraction, complete with a museum, and it was great fun.

 Abandoned Kimberly Diamond Mine

 Nearby was the DeBeers operation, and Thu went nuts with seeing diamonds on display everywhere.
 Lucy was young at the time and only got excited when it came to going on the rides.